-Puri Puri is often referred to as Papua New Guinea’s version of voodoo and is in fact directly translated as black magic in Motu – the principal language of central PNG.
+The Puri Puri Men of Papua New Guinea… Puri Puri is often referred to as Papua New Guinea’s version of voodoo.
+It is in fact directly translated as black magic in Motu – the principal language of central PNG.

-Eventually I learned that the people who actually practice and administer the more potent elements of Puri Puri in the area live apart from the main settlements of Tufi, Koje and Sefoa in a small village called Tuvirade, further up in the foothills of Mount Trafalgar.
+Eventually I learned that the people who actually practice and administer the more potent elements of Puri Puri live apart from the main settlements of Tufi, Koje and Sefoa in a small village called Tuvirade, further up in the foothills of Mount Trafalgar.

-I asked Tufi Dive Resort if there was anyway they could arrange a visit to Tuvirade and they sought the help of Ramsi Kumi, a member of the local Fiyogha clan who lives in Koje and works with the resort to organize various events for tourists who want to experience village culture.
+I asked Tufi Dive Resort if there was anyway they could arrange a visit to Tuvirade.
+So they sought the help of Ramsi Kumi, a member of the local Fiyogha clan who lives in Koje.
+He works with the resort to organize various events for tourists who want to experience village culture.

 Ramsi is an articulate and clear thinker who sees tourism as the best way to help his clan to improve their lives.